dqops/dqo/docs/index.md

     ---

     A dashboard is showing the wrong numbers.
 The business sponsor asks you to monitor it every day to detect when it will show the wrong numbers.
-    You can take the SQL query from the dashboard and turn it into a templated data quality check that DQOps shows on the user interface.
+    You can turn the SQL query from the dashboard into a templated data quality check that DQOps shows on the user interface.

     [:octicons-arrow-right-24: How to define a custom data quality check](working-with-dqo/creating-custom-data-quality-checks.md)